 It’s remarkable what a film can go through before the general public has even had a chance to buy a ticket.
 The trailer for Todd Phillip’s Joker was the best of the year.
-When it dropped, suddenly an eccentric side-project—a mid-budget, standalone, Scorsese-inspired origin story, starring Joaquin Phoenix and inexplicably separate from the rest of the DC franchise—became one of the most anticipated films of 2019.
+When it dropped, suddenly an eccentric side-project—a mid-budget standalone origin story, inspired by Scorsese flicks, starring Joaquin Phoenix and inexplicably separate from the rest of the DC franchise—became one of the most anticipated films of 2019.
 When it won the top prize at the Venice Film Festival, the stakes were raised.
 Nobody could miss the new precedent: this was no longer just a comic book movie with a more “adult” approach (Logan, say), but a film that had been prestigiously anointed like no other of its kind.
 Nobody could miss the irony either: Venice has faced controversy lately over a lack of female representation, and any hope that having Lucrecia Martel as the jury president might change that gave way to a reality where one of the 21st century’s most acclaimed female filmmakers gave a Golden Lion to the director of The Hangover, a frat-bro touchstone unable to imagine a woman who isn’t either a domestic shrew or a down-to-party stripper.
 Meanwhile, critics fretted about whether Joker‘s outside-the-box take on superhero IP portended freedom or an insidious dependency.
 Law enforcement went on call at certain screenings, in case the film’s perceived glorification of violent loners inspired a mass shooter to open fire (this is, apparently, the world we live in now).
 And just for good measure, Todd Phillips stirred the pot on Twitter when he said that PC culture was killing comedy.

 By the time I waited out the frenzy and actually saw the movie, a different quote from Phillips’ press junket came to mind.
 As he told TheWrap, mid-controversy: